Indian locomotive class WCG-1

-The Indian locomotive class WCG-1 is a class of 1.5 kV DC electric locomotives that was developed in late 1920s by Vulcan Foundry and Swiss Locomotive and Machine Works (SLM for Indian Railways.
-The model name stands for broad gauge (W), Direct Current (C), Freight traffic (G) engine, 1st generation (1).
-They entered service in 1930.
-A total of 41 WCG-1 was built at England between 1928 and 1929.
+The Indian locomotive class WCG-1 (originally classified as EF/1) is a class of 1.5 kV DC freight-hauling electric locomotives that were developed in the late 1920s by Vulcan Foundry and Swiss Locomotive and Machine Works (SLM) for the Great Indian Peninsula Railway.
+A total of 41 WCG-1 locomotives were built in England between 1928 and 1929.

-The WCG-1 served both passenger and freight trains for over 72 years.
-With the introduction of more modern types of locomotives and 25 KV AC electrification, all were withdrawn by early 2000s.
-Today 2 locomotives are preserved with rest of the units being scrapped.
+The WCG-1s served for nearly 70 years and were withdrawn by the early 2000s, with two of the locomotives being preserved, while the rest of the units being scrapped.

 History

-The locomotives were ordered in 1926.
-The mechanical part of the first 10 locomotives was built by SLM in Winterthur, the rest of 31 at Vulcan Foundry in Newton-le-Willows.
-The electrical part of all 41 locomotives was built by Metrovick based on drawings by BBC from Baden AG.
+The electrification of the line from Kalyan to Pune and Igatpuri in the 1920s required powerful electric locomotives to handle trains over the 1 in 37 grade.
+With the order being made in 1926, the first 10 locomotives were built by SLM in Winterthur, and the remaining 31 were built by Vulcan Foundry in Newton-le-Willows.
+The electrical components of all 41 locomotives was built by Metrovick, based on drawings by Brown, Boveri & Cie, Baden, Switzerland.
 These were the first electric locomotives built by Vulcan Foundry.

-The locomotives were used in front of freight trains on GIPR's Bombay-Pune and Bombay-Igatpuri routes, but also had the task of pushing trains on the up to 3% steep Bhor Ghat ramp.
-They were referred to by the staff as खेकडा [Khēkaḍā], English 'crab', and proved themselves with their good cornering ability on the mountain range.
-It is often mentioned that the locomotives made a strange moaning sound when standing and made a wiping sound when driving, which was typical for most crocodile locomotives.
+The locomotives were used in front of freight trains on the GIPR's Bombay-Pune and Bombay-Igatpuri routes, but were also assigned to bank trains on the up to 3% steep Bhor Ghat gradient.
+They were referred to by the staff as खेकडा [Khēkaḍā], English 'crab', and distinguished themselves by being able to negotiate curves well on mountain ranges.
+It is often mentioned by locals that the locomotives made a strange moaning sound when standing and made a wiping sound when driving, which was typical for most crocodile locomotives.

-From 1974 the WCG-1 were only used in shunting in Bombay and Lonavla, where the last locomotives were still in use in 1992.
-In Bombay they were located in the Wadi Bunder depot near the Bombay Victoria terminus and were mainly used to put together passenger trains.
+From 1974 the WCG-1s were only used in shunting in Bombay and Lonavla, where the last locomotives were still in use in 1992.
+In Bombay they were located in the Wadi Bunder depot near the Bombay Victoria terminus and were mainly used to assemble passenger trains.

-The first locomotive was called Sir Leslie Wilson, who was governor of Bombay from 1923 to 1928.
-The name tag is attached to locomotive no. 4502 on display in the National Rail Museum of India.
+The first locomotive was named Sir Leslie Wilson, who was governor of Bombay from 1923 to 1928.
+The nameplate is fitted on locomotive no. 4502, which is on display in the National Rail Museum of India.